leifbr/partnerlabs/docs/class1/modules/module3.rst

 Creating the stack
 ------------------

 #.
-Clone the git respository to your device or just download the **f5_aws_bigip_labs-vX.x.yml** CFT template which can be found here: https://github.com/leifbr/partnerlabs/blob/master/awslab/
+Clone the git respository to your device or just download the **f5_aws_bigip_labs.yml** CFT template which can be found here: https://github.com/leifbr/partnerlabs/blob/master/awslab/
 #.
 Log in to your AWS account and your management console.
 #.
 Search for CloudFormation (if you don’t already have it as a favorite) and click on CloudFormation
 #.
 Select **Create Stack**
 #.
 Select **Upload a template file** and hit the **Choose file** button.
 #.
-Upload the **f5-aws-bigip-labs-vX.x.yml** and click **Next**
+Upload the **f5-aws-bigip-labs.yml** and click **Next**
 #.
 Most of the template is self explanatory or can be defaulted.

    #.
 Under **Stack name** enter a name for your stack.
    #.
 Under **NETWORKING CONFIRGUTION** select an AZ (Availability Zone).
-Only **us east** AZs are available at this time.
    #.
 Under **INSTANCE CONFIGURATION**

-      #. **BIG-IP Image Name** The default is **Best25Mbps** which allows you access to all the modules.
-For LTM only labs you may be able to make do with GOOD25Mbps to save a bit of money.
+      #. **BIG-IP Image Name** The default is **GOOD25Mbps** which allows you to learn the basics and is inexpensive.
+All images selected here are v15.1.2.1
       #. **Custom Image Id** When you select any BIG-IP image above you will build a BIG-IP using an AMI for BIG-IP v15.1.2.1.
 If you would like to work under another version, or if the lab requires another version, you can enter the AMI for that BIG-IP image here and it will override the **BIG-IP Image Name** selection.
       #.
 You can default until **SSH Key**.
 Select your SSH key pair you want to use.

+      .. important::
+         **You must have a key pair to utilitize the lab.**  If you do not have a key pair, stop, and set one up.

       #.
 Source Address(es) for BIG-IP management and web application access.
 Enter your source IP or subnet to restrict lab access.
 When in doubt you can just enter **0.0.0.0/0** and open it up wide .

-      .. important::
-         You must have a key pair to utilitize the lab.
-If you do not have a key pair, stop, and set one up.

    #.
 You can default until **BIG-IP BASE NETWORKING AND VIRTUAL SERVICE CONFIGURATION** here is where you will tell the BIG-IP how you want your lab set up.

       #.
 If you leave the defaults the BIG-IP will basically be a blank slate.
 Yours to configure however you want.